V0lt4r1s/harry-potter-gen-z/book_1/chapter_4.md

 Uncle Vernon suddenly found his voice.

-"Stop!" he commanded.
-"Stop right there, sir!
-I forbid you to tell the boy anything!"
+"Nah, bruh" he commanded.
+"Ain't no way you tellin that mf shit."

-A braver man than Vernon Dursley would have quailed under the furious look Hagrid now gave him; when Hagrid spoke, his every syllable trembled with rage.
+A braver man than Vernon Dursley would have quailed under the triggered look Hagrid now gave him; when Hagrid spoke, his every syllable trembled with rage.

 "You never told him?
 Never told him what was in the letter Dumbledore left fer him?
 I was there!
 I saw Dumbledore leave it, Dursley!
 An' you've kept it from him all these years?"